Suzanne, Duchess of Bourbon: Duchess

 Two years later, and before the wedding could be solemnised, Peter died of a fever.
 Incidentally, Louis of Montpensier had also died before this, and had been succeeded by his younger brother Charles.
 With Peter and Louis both dead, the issues which had plagued their relationship could also be laid to rest.
 Anne broke off the arrangement with Alençon and arranged for Suzanne to marry the next Bourbon heir-male, Charles, thereby averting a succession dispute over the Bourbon inheritance.
 On 10 May 1505, at Château du Parc-les-Moulins, Suzanne was married to Charles.
 He was immediately made co-ruler of the Bourbon lands.
 After the wedding, the duke and duchess of Bourbon made a tour through their domains along with Anne, something they would repeat many times during their rule.

 It does not appear that Suzanne participated in state affairs: her husband and her mother jointly managed the affairs of the duchies and were described as good partners in administration and politics.
-Duchess Suzanne reportedly suffered from delicate health and was frequently described by chronicles as being of a ‘general disposition’ and having a ‘deformity’, though her condition is not described more closely.
+Duchess Suzanne reportedly had delicate health and was frequently described by chronicles as being of a 'general disposition' and having a 'deformity', though her condition is not described more closely.
 A son was born to Charles and Suzanne on 17 July 1517 and was baptised Francis in October 1517 in honour of Charles' good friend King Francis I of France.
 The child was given the title Count of Clermont.
 However, he died after a few months.
 Suzanne later gave birth to stillborn (or short-lived) twins.